canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 ### What you'll learn

 - This section includes a list of steps that will be needed to achieve the objective.
-- State things clearly so that the reader's intents and the tutorial objectives correspond.
+- State things clearly so that the reader's expectations and the tutorial objectives correspond.
 - As you can see, this is presented as a bullet list.

 ### What you'll need